Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/fabric/feature_engineering_on_fabric/README.md

 So far in this sample, the source data has been ingested, cleansed, transformed, and registered as features in Azure ML managed feature store.
 The data lineage of each processing step has also been registered in Microsoft Purview.
 Now, we can use these features to train a machine learning model.

-Even though they can be included in the same data pipeline, the training and inferencing notebooks are run separately as distinct operations for the purpose of this sample.
+Even though these can be included in the same data pipeline, the training and inferencing notebooks are run separately as distinct operations for the purpose of this sample.

 ### Model training

 The model training notebook is available at [model_training](./src/notebooks/model_training.ipynb).
 This notebook uses the features registered in the previous step to train a machine learning model.
-Like previous notebooks, it also registers the model training lineage in Microsoft Purview.
+Like previous notebooks, it also registers the lineage in Microsoft Purview.
+But this time, it's the model training lineage.

-To run the notebook, Open it and and click `Run all`.

 > Note: the model_training will need to retrieve data from the feature store, which requires credential to access the feature store.
 Make sure the `client_secret` parameter is set in the notebook `feature_set_retrieval`.
+>

+To run the notebook, Open it and and click `Run all`.
 The model will be trained and registered as an `ML model` in the Fabric workspace.

 ![machine learning models](./images/model_type.png)